RdotSilva/TypeScript-Svelte-Playground/README.md

+# Svelte TypeScript Playground
+This is a repo used for experimentaion and learning Svelte.

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.